run-x/opta/modules/aws_vpn/aws-vpn.md

 Run `opta apply` and you should be good to go!

 ## Setting Up the Client
-Short story:
 AWS VPN uses the OpenVPN client and the ovpn file format to set up the configuration for the connection profile.
-Opta makes a default profile for you and store is in an SSM parameter which you can fetch it from (refer to the `ovpn_profile_parameter_arn` output).
+Opta makes a default profile for you and stores it in an SSM parameter which you can fetch it from (refer to the `ovpn_profile_parameter_arn` output).
 Simply fetch the value from this parameter, write it into a .ovpn file locally and tell your OpenVPN client to import a new profile from said file.
-And that's it!

-Long Story:
 Our VPN uses mTLS to handle the network encryption and validation of both the server and each client connecting to it.
 Opta creates a brand new Certificate Authority to provision the certs for both the servers and clients.
 As in larger companies it's an important security consideration to revoke VPN access on a per-person use case, it's highly recommended to generate a new client key/cert for each user.
-This can be done in the following steps:
+This can be done in the following steps (steps 2-5 will be repeated for each new user):

 1. Download the certificate and key of the CA created for your VPN.
 Again, we store them as SSM parameters whose arns are the outputs `vpn_ca_cert_parameter_arn` and `vpn_ca_key_parameter_arn`.
 Name them `rootCA.crt` and